ToshioCP/Gtk4-tutorial/gfm/sec14.md

 There are two layers.
 One of them is `tfe_text_view ...`, which is the lower level layer.
-The other is `note_book ...`, which is the higher level layer.
+The other is `notebook ...`, which is the higher level layer.

 Now let's look at the program of each function.